bettingmightbefun/NBA-FantasyBets/README.md

 4. **Betslip Calculation Issues**
    - If the TO WIN amount seems incorrect, refresh the page and try again
    - Ensure you're entering a valid number in the wager field

+5. **Bet Cancellation Issues**
+   - Bets can only be cancelled if the game hasn't started yet
+   - If the cancel button is not visible, the game may have already started
+   - Check the server logs if cancellation fails unexpectedly

 ## Contributing